Skip to content

 Randomisation

-Randomisation was carried out appropriately and this was a double-blind study.
+Randomisation was carried out appropriately, and the study was double-blind.
 Placebo and prednisolone samples were made to be indistinguishable to the clinicians and the parents.

 However, patients were given prednisolone if a clinician felt this was necessary.
 So, if a patient was admitted to the ward and a doctor felt that they should receive steroids, then they were given them.
 23 patients in the placebo group were given steroids later by a clinician.
-It is not clear what happened to these patients in the analysis, but it seems as though they were included in the placebo group for analysis.
-If anything, this would have made it more difficult to find a significant difference between the group.
+It is unclear what happened to these patients in the analysis, but they were included in the placebo group for analysis.
+If anything, this would have made it more difficult to find a significant difference between the groups.

 Outcomes

-The primary outcome was length of stay in the hospital.
-Secondary outcomes (in the first 7 days) included: reattendance; readmission; salbutamol usage; and residual symptoms after discharge.
+The primary outcome was the length of stay in the hospital.
+Secondary outcomes (in the first 7 days) included reattendance, readmission, salbutamol usage, and residual symptoms after discharge.

-One of the initial primary outcomes was length of stay in the Emergency Department.
-During the course of recruitment, the authors established that this was not a helpful measurement.
-Length of stay in an Emergency Department will depend on many non-clinical factors including bed availability, use of an emergency short-stay unit, and working to the dreaded four-hour target.
-Because of these extrinsic it was removed as a primary outcome, leaving the single primary outcome being length of stay in hospital until the patient was ready for discharge.
+One of the initial primary outcomes was the length of stay in the Emergency Department.
+During recruitment, the authors established that this was not a helpful measurement.
+The length of stay in an emergency department will depend on many non-clinical factors, including bed availability, the use of an emergency short-stay unit, and the ability to work to the dreaded four-hour target.
+Because of these extrinsic factors, it was removed as a primary outcome, leaving the single primary outcome being the length of stay in the hospital until the patient was ready for discharge.
 Again, this change was clearly explained.

-1. In patients with a pulmonary score of <5 (mild), prednisolone resulted in a reduced risk of a length of stay over 12 hours.
-In patients with a pulmonary score of >5 (severe), prednisolone resulted in a reduced risk of length of stay exceeding 7 hours.
-There was no significant different in those with a pulmonary score of 5 (moderate)
+- In patients with a pulmonary score of <5 (mild), prednisolone reduced the risk of a length of stay over 12 hours.
+In patients with a pulmonary score of >5 (severe), prednisolone reduced the risk of length of stay exceeding 7 hours.
+There was no significant difference in those with a pulmonary score of 5 (moderate)

-2. Prednisolone was more effective in children who had salbutamol at home prior to presentation.
-In this group, patients receiving prednisolone had an overall reduced length of stay, and were less likely have stays exceeding 7 or 12 hours.
+- Prednisolone was more effective in children who had salbutamol at home before presentation.
+In this group, patients receiving prednisolone had an overall reduced length of stay and were less likely to have stays exceeding 7 or 12 hours.
 This was independent of their pulmonary score on presentation.
 The authors state that this demonstrates that if a patient has already tried and failed with bronchodilators, then early prednisolone may be helpful.

-4. In children with a diagnosis of asthma, prednisolone was associated with a reduced risk of length of stay exceeding 7 hours or 12 hours (although this isn’t the same as having presented previously with wheeze or used an inhaler before).
+- In children with a diagnosis of asthma, prednisolone was associated with a reduced risk of length of stay exceeding 7 hours or 12 hours (although this isn’t the same as having presented previously with wheezing or using an inhaler before).

-Interestingly none of the results were significant in the group of patients who were discharged within four hours.
+Interestingly, none of the results were significant in the group discharged within four hours.

 Family history or personal history of atopy, although previously identified as a major risk factor for ongoing wheeze did not affect the outcomes in this study.
 At pre-school age, they do not modify steroid responsiveness in viral-induced wheeze